001 – Balance Tutorial

 Protocol

-1) Before performing a weighing, it is necessary to ensure that the balance’s cursors are at zero and that the pan is clean.
+1. Before carrying out a weighing, it is necessary to ensure that the scale’s sliders are at zero and that the tray is clean.

-2) Check that the black arrow located on the right side of the scale points to the zero mark (small horizontal black line).
-If the arrow is not aligned with the zero mark, calibrate the scale using the small adjustment screw located on the left side of the scale under the platform.
+2. Check that the black arrow located to the right of the scale indicates zero point (small horizontal black line).
+If the arrow is not aligned with the zero point, calibrate the scale with the small adjustment screw located to the left of the scale under the tray.

-3) Place the object to be weighed on the balance pan.
+3. Place the object to be weighed on the scale’s tray.

 Measure the mass of a whole solid

-1) Adjust the level of the balance using the adjustment screw.
+1. Adjust the balance level using the adjustment screw.

-2) Weigh the weighing boat using the balance.
+2. Weigh the weighing basket using the scale.

-3) Place all the magnesium ribbons into the boat on the balance pan using the tweezers.
+3. Put all the magnesium ribbons in the basket on the scale tray using the clamp.

-5) Calculate the mass of the substance as follows: mass of the container and the substance – mass of the empty container.
+5. Calculate the mass of the substance in the following way: mass of the container and substance – mass of the empty container.

-1) Take 5 mL of magnesium oxide powder using the large spatula and place it in the boat.
+1. Take 5 mL of magnesium oxide powder using the large spatula and place it in the basket.

-2) Weigh the boat and the magnesium oxide powder.
+2. Weigh the basket and the magnesium oxide powder.

-3) Calculate the mass of the substance as follows: mass of the container and the substance – mass of the empty container.
+3. Calculate the mass of the substance in the following way: (mass of the container and substance) – (mass of the empty container).

 Anticipated Outcomes